dashevo/js-dash-sdk/docs/platform/names/resolveByRecord.md

 **Usage**: `client.platform.names.resolve(name.domain)`
-**Description**: This method will allow you to resolve a DPNS record from its humanized name.
+**Description**: This method will allow you to resolve a DPNS record from its identity ID.

 Parameters: